Picard groups and duality for Real Morava $E$-theories: The Picard group of EnhC2

 Here the classes have bidegrees $|\bu_i| = (0,0)$, $|\bar{u}| = (\rho,0)$, $|u_{2\sigma}| = (2-2\sigma,0)$ and $|a_{\sigma}| = (-\sigma,1)$. \item The classes $\bar{u}_1$, $\ldots$, $\bar{u}_{n-1}$, $\bar{u}^{\pm 1}$, and $a_\sigma$ are permanent cycles.
 All the differentials in the spectral sequence are determined by the differentials

 and multiplicative structures. \end{enumerate}

 \end{thm} \begin{rem} Working non-equivariantly it is not hard to compute the $\E_2$-term of the homotopy fixed point spectral sequence computing $E_n^{hC_2}$, however determining the differentials directly seems difficult.
-The use of $RO(C_2)$-grading is helpful in determining these, as the differentials in the spectral sequence for $MU_\mathbb{R}$ are fully understood by work of Hu and Kriz \cite{hukriz}. \end{rem} \begin{cor} The homotopy groups $\pi_*E_n^{hC_2}$ are $2^{n+2}$-periodic. \end{cor} \begin{proof} The invertible class $\bu^{2^{n+1}} u_{2\sigma}^{2^n}$ survives the homotopy fixed point spectral sequence. \end{proof}
+The use of $RO(C_2)$-grading is helpful in determining these, as the differentials in the spectral sequence for $MU_\mathbb{R}$ are fully understood by work of Hu and Kriz \cite{hukriz}. \end{rem} \begin{rem} We observe that the $d_{2^{k+1}-1}$-st differential is $2^{k+2}$-periodic, with periodicity generator $u_{2\sigma}^{2^{k}}\bu^{2^{k+1}}$. \end{rem} \begin{cor} The homotopy groups $\pi_*E_n^{hC_2}$ are $2^{n+2}$-periodic. \end{cor} \begin{proof} The invertible class $\bu^{2^{n+1}} u_{2\sigma}^{2^n}$ survives the homotopy fixed point spectral sequence. \end{proof}